kenahoo/RHadoop-Wiki/rhbase.md

 ###Overview
 This R package provides basic connectivity to HBASE, using the [Thrift server](http://thrift.apache.org/).
-R programmers can browse, read, write, and modify files stored in HDFS.
+R programmers can browse, read, write, and modify tables stored in HBASE.
 The following functions are part of this package

 * Table Maninpulation <br>
         hb.new.table, hb.delete.table, hb.describe.table, hb.set.table.mode, hb.regions.table